Gtomika/tframework-core/docs/properties.md

 Properties are always stored as strings, or list of strings, in case of multi-valued properties.
 However, we often need to inject these properties into objects of other types: most commonly integers or booleans.
 The framework supports automatic conversion of properties to some other types.
-There are:
+These are:

 - `String` (no conversion needed)
 - `List<String>`